 We are proud of what we have achieved over the past 7 years with Stepping Stones, and enjoy each session.
 It is a wonderful experience to meet new parents and develop lasting links with families from across the city.

-Stepping Stones meets in the Margaret Roper Room at the church each Friday afternoon from 1.30 – 3 pm during school term time, and is now run by a team of five.
+Stepping Stones meets in the Community Room at the school each Wednesday afternoon from 1.30 – 3 pm during school term time, and isrun by a team of five.

 St Thomas More Brownies

 St Thomas More Brownies meet on Tuesday evenings from 6.30 pm – 8.00 pm term times only.
 Brownies is for girls aged 7 to 10, as part of the national Girlguiding organisation where they have fun making, singing and playing games with new friends.
 Brownies offers the opportunity to grow in confidence as strong independent girls in a safe “girl only” space.
 The unit currently operates an extremely long waiting list.
 Please ensure you put your daughter’s name down before they are two to ensure they get a space at 7.
 Girlguiding UK is always looking for new adult volunteers; no previous guiding experience is required.

 Contact details Amanda Kelly (Brown Owl) 024 7641 4473

 St Thomas More Rainbows

 Rainbows meet on a Tuesday evening from 5.45-6.45.
 The youngest division of Girlguiding UK, invites girls from age 5 to 7, to be part of a national organisation where girls have fun making, singing and playing games with new friends.
 The unit currently operates a very long waiting list.
 Please ensure you put your daughter’s name down as soon as possible to ensure they get a space.
 Girlguiding UK is always looking for new adult volunteers, no previous guiding experience is required.